ARM-software/Arm-2D/README.md

       - Provide dynamic dirty region tracking
       - Double-buffered Angle and Scale updating
   - **Tools**
-    - A `img2c.py` for generating arm-2d resources from user specified images
+    - A `img2c.py` for generating arm-2d resources from user-specified images
-    - A `ttf2c.py` for generating user customized A1, A2, A4 and A8 fonts from an user specified TrueType Font
+    - A `ttf2c.py` for generating user-customized A1, A2, A4 and A8 fonts from an user-specified TrueType Font
     - A `jinja2c.py` for code generation.
   - **Demos**
     - Demos for various scenarios
-    - An dedicated demo for Helium-ACI acceleration.
+    - A dedicated demo for Helium-ACI acceleration.

 - **Ready and Welcome 3rd party adoption**